 - Make sure their cage is big enough

 - To ensure your newly adopted guinea pig thrives in your home – you want to make sure their space is big enough.
-Guinea pigs like to run around and stretch their legs and the bigger the space the better!
-To learn more about guinea pig housing click HERE.
+Guinea pigs like to run around and explore since it is their natural instinct.
+The bigger the floor space, the better!

 - Provide nutritious food